albey-code/hippoabstraction/README.md

 # hippoabstraction
-The hippoabstraction repository contains all code for the first part of my MSc thesis project.
+The hippoabstraction repository contains all code for my MSc thesis project.